AbdullahMPrograms/ReBind/README.md

 # ReBind GUI (Python)
 TO DO:
-- anytime + is written it should go back to as if nothing is searched (for fast typing macros instead of manually selecting)
 - if a key is written in text then + is added select that key as you would normally with click (if the text == lowercase of a key autofill and select it)
-  - when the text is deleted the key should be deselected
 - remove multiple duplicate keys in the replace key window
+- fix the way the selected button is sorted (through functio), current method is very stupid
 - make it so that when a modifier key is selected it will shrink the corresponding modifier key like in the shrink function, if that text exists shrink
 - maybe add segmented button in replace window with keys, macros, layer options